Kenya

 Trade with the EU

-Total trade with the EU summed up to € 3,288 million in 2022.
-With a share of 11,7%, the EU is Kenya's second most important trading partner and ranks first as a destination for Kenyan export products.
+Total trade with the EU amounted to almost €2.4 billion in 2023.
+With a share of 9.6%, the EU was Kenya's third most important trading partner in 2023 and ranks first as a destination for Kenyan export products.

-Kenya and the EU (2022)
+Kenya and the EU

-Imports from Kenya by product section
+Imports from Kenya by product section (2023, € million)

-Imports from Kenya over time (in € m)
+Imports from Kenya over time (€ million)

-KENYA AND THE EU’s GSP
+KENYA AND THE EU GSP

 Economic Impact